blabla1337/skf-flask/skf/markdown/knowledge_base/42-knowledge_base--Unproven_cryptographic_algorithms--.md

 ## Description:

 The encryption techniques used in the application must be known and proven methods.
-When there is a self-made hashing algorithm developed it is very likely to contain vulnerabilities due to math-flaws resulting in encryption which can be broken.
+When there is a self-made hashing algorithm developed, it is likely to contain vulnerabilities due to math-flaws resulting in encryption which can be broken.

 ## Solution: